 “We’ll be going all out in next year’s Champion of Champions section which will pit us against winning towns in other categories.
-The judges told us that Lytham In Bloom’s template is a good one: we just have to work harder than ever and I’m sure we’ll be doing that.’
+The judges told us that the Lytham In Bloom template is a good one.
+We just have to work harder than ever and I’m sure we’ll be doing that.’

 Follow Lytham in Bloom on Twitter @Lytham_in_Bloom

 Here are just some of the projects which Lytham In Bloom has completed over the years:

 - St Cuthberts Cross,

 - all the shelters on Lytham sea front